shaik1002/biggitlabbomb/doc/development/advanced_search.md

 1. Create a `Search::Elastic::Types::` class in `ee/lib/search/elastic/types/`.
 1. Define the following class methods:
    - `index_name`: in the format `gitlab-<env>-<type>` (for example, `gitlab-production-work_items`).
    - `mappings`: a hash containing the index schema such as fields, data types, and analyzers.
-Data types for primary and foreign keys must match the column type in the database.
-For example, the database column type `integer` maps to `integer` and `bigint` maps to `long` in the mapping.
    - `settings`: a hash containing the index settings such as replicas and tokenizers.
      The default is good enough for most cases.
 1. Add a new [advanced search migration](search/advanced_search_migration_styleguide.md) to create the index